jshun/ppopp20-ae/README.md

 ```
 $ ./run_scalability | tee results.txt
-$ ./get_speedup | tee speedups.txt
 ```

-The following command runs all of algorithms on a varying number of threads on Rand1 (Figure 2 in the paper):
+The following command runs all of algorithms on a varying number of threads on Rand1 (Figure 2 in the paper), and outputs the numbers to a
+file:

 ```
 $ ./run_varying_threads | tee varying_threads.txt
 ```

-The following command runs all of algorithms on a varying number of hyperedges (Figure 3 in the paper):
+The following command runs all of algorithms on a varying number of hyperedges (Figure 3 in the paper), and outputs the numbers to a file:

 ```
 $ ./run_varying_hyperedges | tee varying_hyperedges.txt
 ```

-The following computes the running time of sparse, dense, and hybrid traversals on com-Orkut and LiveJournal (Figures 4 and 5 in the paper):
+The following computes the running time of sparse, dense, and hybrid traversals on com-Orkut and LiveJournal (Figures 4 and 5 in the paper), and outputs the numbers to a file:

 ```
 $ ./run_directions | tee directions.txt